micolous/frogjump/README.md

 The backend Frogjump protocol may have backwards compatibility broken at any time.
 Always use the newest version of the client.
 From v0.1.3, you will be warned on startup if an update is required for protocol compatibility.

+Further documentation is available in [protocol.md](protocol.md).

+Versions v0.1.3 and older use the `cloud` backend service for communications.
+In v0.1.4, this has been stubbed out to minimum in order to support directing old users to upgrade immediately.

+Versions v0.1.4 and later use the `cloud2` backend service for communications.

 ## Lawyercat related bits ##

 Copyright 2015 Michael Farrell.